1869

 - Do you know what happened to this factory?

 - It folded up, like everything else in this town.
-It`s cold out.
-How about some coffee?

 - Why would they close Parrish Shoes?